branaway/Japid/readme.txt

 			supposed to be added with more user defined static methods for use in Japid templates.
 			2. now the japid:regen command includes the japid:mkdir command.
 			After upgrading to the the latest Japid, please run play japid:regen to refresh the templates structure.
+			3. added #{def foo}xxx#{/} special tag that defines a method to build a string from the tag body.
+The method can be called from the current class or any of its parent classes by using run("foo"), as in $run("foo") or for example use in a tag invocation: #{myTag run("foo")/}
 2012/3/10:	v0.33
 			1. removed the dependency on Ant DirectoryScanner for change detection.
 Now the module archive is 1.5M less in size.
 Hopefully it's faster too.